lqc/thinkcspy/source/way_of_the_program.rst

 .. glossary::

     algorithm
-        A general process for solving a category of problems.
+        A set of specific steps for solving a category of problems.

     bug
         An error in a program.

-    bytecode
-        An intermediate language between source code and object code.
-Many modern languages first compile source code into bytecode and then interpret the bytecode with a program called a *virtual machine*.

     comment
         Information in a program that is meant for other programmers (or anyone reading the source code) and has no effect on the execution of the program.

-    compile
-        To translate a program written in a high-level language into a low-level language all at once, in preparation for later execution.

     debugging
         The process of finding and removing any of the three kinds of